 We’ve found the happiest patients are the best informed patients.
 We will carefully examine you and explain to you all the factors that go into successful augmentation.
 We will show you how the shape of your chest wall, the width of your chest, the fold under your breast, the amount of skin you have, and the position of your breast all play into the decisions we make.
 Our approach is to carefully listen to your wants and needs, and thoroughly educate you in the entire process.
 We have a very detailed sizing procedure we go through with you to choose the size you want.

 The operation is done under general anesthesia, and it lasts around an hour.
 You will stay 2 or 3 hours after the operation for recovery.
 Incisions are made under the breast or around the areola.
 We are not currently doing the axillary (armpit) procedure because we have seen too many problems from other practices with this approach.
 The transumbilical (TUBA) approach is advertised a lot, but it requires saline implants only and most of our patients are choosing gel implants.
 There are also problems with this approach in terms of the precision of the implant placement.
 After incision, a pocket is created under the pectoralis muscle.
 Implants placed under this muscle have fewer complications such as scar tissue formation or visible rippling.
 We check the size and position of the implant in the operating room prior to closing the incisions with dissolvable stitches and a layer of skin glue.
-We do like to use pain pumps, which are tiny catheters that place medicine right in the area of surgery to keep you comfortable.
-These are removed at 3 days.
+We are currently using a medication called Exparel to improve postoperative comfort.
+This is a local anesthesia medication that is injected into the are where implants are placed during the operation while you are still asleep.
+The medication is slowly released over the following 72 hours, and has dramatically improved the comfort of our patients during their early recovery.
 We will place you in a surgical bra to hold the implants in shape as you are healing.

 You may return to work and normal activity as soon as you feel like it.
 If something is comfortable, it is probably OK.
 Vigorous upper body activity is probably best avoided for a month or so.
 Walking or jogging is fine when it is comfortable.
 You may shower right away.
 Sexual activity can be resumed when comfortable.
 Implants usually take a few months to settle and become more natural looking, and may appear high at first.
 Scars take about 6 months to a year to fade.
 Silicone tape can help with scar maturation.